aishack/aishack/tutorials/harris-corner-detector.md

 category: "Computer Vision"
 author: "sinha.utkarsh1990@gmail.com"
 post_image: "/static/img/tut/post-interesting-features.jpg"
+series: "Fundamentals of Features and Corners"
+part: 2
 ---

 The Harris Corner Detector is a mathematical operator that finds features ([what are features?](/tutorials/features/)) in an image.
 It is simple to compute, and is fast enough to work on computers.
 Also, it is popular because it is rotation, scale and illumination variation independent.
 However, the Shi-Tomasi corner detector, the one implemented in OpenCV, is an improvement of this corner detector.